-What is Receivables Turnover?
+What is Accounts Receivables Turnover?

-How to Calculate Receivables Turnover
+How to Calculate Accounts Receivables Turnover (Step-by-Step)

 The receivables turnover ratio, or “accounts receivable turnover”, measures the efficiency at which a company can collect its outstanding receivables from customers.

 On the balance sheet, accounts receivable (A/R) represents the unmet payment obligations by customers, so the quick retrieval of owed cash payments implies the company can efficiently manage the credit extended to customers.

 In effect, the amount of real cash on hand is reduced, meaning there is less cash available to the company for reinvesting into operations and spending on future growth.

 The formula for calculating the accounts receivable turnover ratio divides the net credit sales by the average accounts receivable for the corresponding periods.